dsl16/stranger-things/README.md

 The most difficult part of software engineering for me is the fact that there is no formalized path.
 Everyone likes certainties, and I was definitely raised on the idea that a bird in the hand is worth two in the bush.
 It was phrased as "become a doctor", but that's the core idea.
 If I could find a more reliable path through the world of software engineering, I would probably love to follow it.
 I'm looking through [resources like 80,000 Hours](https://80000hours.org/) - if you're interested, you should, too!

+There is the formalized tracks the FAANG companies have: [more on that here](https://www.levels.fyi/).

 ## List of Completed Projects
 * __OH Anomaly Detection__: Detect anomalies in Outcome Health processes and alert users via Slack
 * __TwitterStream__: Ingest and Process Tweets into formats suitable for S3 and DynamoDB